u-boot/u-boot/doc/develop/expo.rst

     Specifies the ID for each menu item.
 These are used for checking which item has been selected.

+item-value
+    type: u32 list, optional

+    Specifies the value for each menu item.
+These are used for saving and loading.
+If this is omitted the value is its position in the menu (0..n-1).
+    Valid values are positive and negative integers INT_MIN...(INT_MAX - 1).

 item-label / item-label-id
     type: string list / u32 list, required